Parents of RBL Artists:

 Lice Aint Nice

-We know that lice is not an uncommon thing among our artist's age group.
-Chances are most of you have already been through lice scares at your artist's school.
+We know that lice is not an uncommon thing among our rockers' age group.
+Chances are most of you have already been through lice scares at your rocker's school.
 If you have experienced it you know that it's not as gross as the stigma makes it out to be, but it does take fair amount of time, effort, and money to rid oneself of lice.
-Just like colds and flus, if your artist has lice please keep them home until they have been cleared.
+Just like colds and flus, if your rocker has lice please keep them home until they have been cleared.
 It's usually just a few days, and I'll happily send home any materials that they might have missed.

 Yes, as a messy haired neat freak and works with kids, I have a personal interest in this, but mostly I think that to knowingly send your kid to interact with others, when they could potentially infest them with lice, is the equivalent of cleaning your soiled, cloth diapers in the public pool.
 It's nasty, hugely disrespectful to the other families in our community, and doing so will get you permanently removed from all future RBL pool parties.